Updated · Jun 09, 2023

 In March 2012 there were over 644 million registered hostnames.
 Only 188 million of them were active websites.

-At the time of this writing, in March 2019, we have almost 1.6 billion registered websites.
-And only 181 million of them are active.
+In December 2019, we have over 1.7 billion registered websites.
+And only 200 million of them are active.

 If you’ve used the web for more than five years, you’ve probably noticed one of the main trends.
 Websites are becoming simpler.